zBritva/PowerBI-visuals-docs/Tutorial/DataBoundObjects.md

 }
 ```

-After providing a selector for each property, you will get following array at the dataView object:
+After providing a selector for each property, you will get the following dataView object array:

 ![](images/ObjectDataBoundPropertyInSrc.png)

 Where each item in the array `dataViews[0].categorical.categories[0].objects` corresponds to the concrete category of the dataset.

-The function `getCategoricalObjectValue` just provides a convinient way to access required property depends on category index.
-There you must provide `objectName` and `propertyName` which matches with your object and property in `capabilities.json`.
+The function `getCategoricalObjectValue` just provides a convenient way of accessing properties by their category index.
+You must provide an `objectName` and `propertyName` which matches with the object and property in `capabilities.json`.